dustinpfister/blog_posts/_posts/threejs-scene.md

 layout: post
 categories: three.js
 id: 182
-updated: 2021-06-21 08:16:48
+updated: 2021-06-22 11:13:59
-version: 1.20
+version: 1.21
 ---

-A [Scene](https://threejs.org/docs/index.html#api/scenes/Scene) object in [three.js](https://threejs.org/) is an instnace of the THREE.Scene constructor that can be used to place everything that makes up an environment in a three.js project.
+A [Scene](https://threejs.org/docs/index.html#api/scenes/Scene) object in [three.js](https://threejs.org/) is an instance of the THREE.Scene constructor that can be used to place everything that makes up an environment in a three.js project.
 It can contain cameras, lights, and of course mesh objects composed of a geometry and material, along with many other types of various objects such as arrow helpers.
 The scene object can then be passed to a render function along with a camera to render a view of the scene from the perspective of the given camera.

 There is a great deal of other things to cover when it comes to a scene though, such as the background and fog properties, and the fact that it inherits from Object3d to a whole scene can be repositioned, and rotated just like mesh objects, and cameras.
 So in this post I will be going over at least a few details here and there when it comes to a scene object in three.js.